 Embrace Your Next Adventure

-There you have it—50 ideas that prove you don’t need a big budget to live a rich, engaging life.
+There you have it—50 cheap hobbies that are good for your wallet and prove you don’t need a big budget to live a rich, engaging life.
 From quiet solo reflections to lively social gatherings, indoors or outdoors, there’s a world of possibilities waiting for you under $50.
 Grab a library card, visit a thrift store, or step outside with an open mind.
 Your next favorite hobby might be around the corner.